Course Overview

 Prerequisites

 You need to be familiar with basic statistical theory, linear algebra, linear regression and some common machine learning models.
-We assume that you are able to utilize any models covered in STAT 432 to implement our introduced methods.
+We assume that you are able to utilize any models covered in STAT 432, at least computationally, to implement our introduced methods.

 Software

-You also need to be familiar with basic programming in R and Python.
+You need to be familiar with basic programming in R and Python.
 Lecture notes and homework assignments will be provided in R Markdown and/or Jupyter Notebook.
-You can use any programming language to complete your homework assignments.
+You can use either R and Python to complete your homework assignments.
 However, you are responsible for installing the required packages and libraries.

 Using AI Tools